 Data requests: More than two hours.
-Questions and data requests that require more than two hours of staff time must be submitted by email in either Word or PDF, and require a proposal, IRB approval and data use agreement (DUA).
-Fulfillment of these requests is subject to staff availability.
+These type of requests will require researchers to receive the USRDS data and perform analyses to answer their questions.
+These must be submitted by email in either Word or PDF, and require a proposal, IRB approval and data use agreement (DUA).
 After processing, your request will be submitted for review and approval by the USRDS Contracting Officer Representative.